rladies/meetup-presentations_santabarbara/README.md

 We are part of Global R-Ladies group.
 Here are some links!
 You can access our presentations, R scripts and more on our [Github account](https://github.com/rladies) and follow us on Twitter [@RLadiesSB](https://twitter.com/rladiessb?lang=en) to stay up to date about R-Ladies news!

-Please visit our [Meetup page](https://www.meetup.com/rladies-santa-barbara/) for meetup information and to RSVP to our events!
+Please visit our [Meetup page](https://www.meetup.com/rladies-santa-barbara/) for meetup information and to RSVP to our events.

 ## Upcoming events